ReactiveMongo/reactivemongo-site/releases/0.11.0-SNAPSHOT/documentation/tutorial/consume-streams.md

 ## Consume streams of documents

 Instead of accumulating documents in memory like in the two previous examples, we can process them in a streaming way.

-This is achieved using the [`play-iteratees`](http://www.playframework.com/documentation/2.3.x/Iteratees) library, in two steps:
+ReactiveMongo can be used with several streaming frameworks: [Play Iteratees](http://www.playframework.com/documentation/2.3.x/Iteratees), [Akka Streams](http://akka.io/docs/), custom using `foldWhile`.

+### Play Iteratee

+The Play Iteratee library can work with document stream as following.

-- get an `Enumerator` of documents from ReactiveMongo.
-This is a producer of data;
+- Get an `Enumerator` of documents from ReactiveMongo.
+This is a producer of data.
-- apply an `Iteratee` (that we build for this purpose), which will consume data and eventually produce a result.
+- Apply an `Iteratee` (that we build for this purpose), which will consume data and eventually produce a result.

 {% highlight scala %}
 import play.api.libs.iteratee._